wedesoft/www.wedesoft.de/_posts/2019-11-13-rigid-body-game-physics-2.md

 $\dot{C}=\displaystyle\frac{\delta C}{\delta q}\frac{\delta q}{\delta t}=Ju=\vec{0}$
 {% endlatex %}
 *J* is the Jacobian matrix and *u* is a twelve-element vector containing the linear and rotational speed of the two bodies.
-The two objects without a connecting joint together have twelve degrees of freedom.
+The two objects without a connecting joint would together have twelve degrees of freedom.
 Let's assume that the two objects are connected by a hinge joint.
 In this case the function *C* has five dimensions because a hinge only leaves seven degrees of freedom.
 The Jacobian *J* has five rows and twelve columns.